-- 4.1 Grounds for appeal do NOT include the decisions of the CoA based on the Final Evaluation Report (and the institution's Response).
-Grounds for appeal are ONE or MORE of the following: - a.
+Grounds for Appeal or Complaint do NOT include the decisions of the QAAC based on the Final Evaluation Report (and the institution's response).
+Grounds are ONE or MORE of the following:

+- a.
 That a procedural error occurred at one or more specified stage(s) of the accreditation process. - b.
-That an error of fact was evident in the Final Evaluation Team Report, and that this was not corrected in spite of the institution's Response in this matter at the appropriate point in the process. - c.
-That due to mitigating circumstances, material to inform the process was not made available either at the time of the institution's report (Self-Study Report), and/or the deliberations by the Evaluation Team (the Final Evaluation Report and the institution's Response), and/or the deliberations by the CoA in making its decision on the award of Accredited status. - 4.2 The Appeal Panel will consist of 3 members: - i) One member appointed by the Council on the recommendation of the President of the Council. - ii) One member appointed by the appellant institution.
+That an error of fact was evident in the Final Evaluation Team Report, and that this was not corrected, in spite of the institution's response to this matter at the appropriate point in the process. - c.
+That due to mitigating circumstances, material to inform the process was not made available either at the time of the institution's report (Self-Study Report), and/or the deliberations by the Evaluation Team (the Final Evaluation Report and the institution's response), and/or the